-Figure 1-1 VCS virtualizes IP addresses and system names to ensure application availability
+VCS virtualizes of IP addresses and system names to ensure Figure 1-1 application availability

 For example, in a two-node cluster consisting of db-server1 and db-server2, a virtual address may be called db-server.
 Clients access db-server and are unaware of which physical server hosts the db-server.